 - Unauthorised viewers may not observe fieldwork. - Retrospective consent for viewing is not adequate, it would not qualify as informed consent.

-Do I need to sign anything?
+Do Observers need to sign anything

-- At the start of fieldwork written consent for client recording/observation must be secured. - It's strongly recommended that observers agree and sign an observer agreement before viewing starts.
+It's strongly recommended that observers agree and sign an observer agreement before viewing starts.